 - Protect Against The Sun

 A sunburn can ruin your vacation.
 Not only it will cause multiple symptoms by itself, but it will also weaken your body and make it more prone to infections.
-Always use a sun protection cream when laying in the sun, cover your skin as much as possible and also stay well hydrated.
+Always use sun protection cream when laying in the sun, cover your skin as much as possible and also stay well hydrated.
 A sunburn combined with dehydration can lead to serious health issues and even death.

 - Get Vaccinated

 Get informed on the possible diseases that may occur in the place you are traveling to, and then consult with your doctor to see which vaccines you can get.
-To prevent is always much better than to cure.
+To prevent it is always much better than to cure.

 - Protect Yourself Against Mosquitoes

 While a few bites will cause some minor discomfort and itching, this is not the main issue.
 In many exotic countries, mosquitoes are the ones transmitting multiple diseases, including some that are life-threatening (yellow fever, dengue, malaria, and others).